 To toast the tortillas on a stovetop: Heat a large skillet.
 Toast the tortillas over medium heat (two or three at a time, depending on the size of the skillet) for about 5 minutes or so on each side, until crisp and touched with golden brown spots.
 Don’t be afraid to let them get nice and crisp—that’s better than ending up with a soggy tostada.

-Heat the oil in medium skillet.
+Heat the oil, broth, or water in medium skillet.
 Add the onion and garlic and sauté until golden, about 5 minutes.

-Add the remaining topping ingredients, plus 1/4 cup water, and bring to a simmer.
-With a potato masher, mash some of the beans so that the liquid becomes thick and saucy.
+Add the remaining ingredients (aside from the garnishes, of course) along with 1/4 cup water and bring to a simmer.
+Using a potato masher, mash some of the beans so that the liquid becomes thick and saucy.